-The off-axis response of the IBIS telescope has been characterized during the Crab calibration observations in 2004 and 2005.
-Users employing the OSA software versions 3 and lower should be aware that the flux of off-axis sources can be reduced by up to 50% in the FOV at low energies (around 20 keV) as shown in Figure 17.
-This loss is likely linked to the nomex structure in the open elements of the mask.
-Since the structure has a honeycomb geometry, the amount of absorption is highly dependent on the incoming radiation inclination angle and energy.
-Corrections (symmetric around the zenith angle) to both images and spectra for off-axis sources are included in the OSA software versions 4 and higher, and these reduce any remaining off-axis effects to less than 10%.
-Residual effects due to azimuthal dependence on the mask transmission are under investigation and may be corrected in future OSA software releases.
+The off-axis response of the IBIS telescope has been characterized during the Crab calibration observations in 2004, 2005 and 2006.
+Users of the OSA software versions 3 and lower should be aware that the flux of off-axis sources can be reduced by up to 50% in the FOV at low energies (around 20 keV) as shown in Figure 17.
+This loss is linked to the mask supporting structure (including the momex structure).
+Since the nomex structure has a honeycomb geometry, the amount of absorption is highly dependent on the incoming radiation inclination angle and energy (Figure 18).
+Corrections to both images and spectra for off-axis sources are included in the OSA software versions 4 and higher, and these reduce any remaining off-axis effects to less than a few %.